klaytn/klaytn-docs/docs/node/service-chain/getting-started/ha-for-sc.md

-If only a pair of bridges are used in the ServiceChain, that bridge can become a single point of failure.
+If only a pair of bridges is used in the ServiceChain, that bridge can become a single point of failure.
 To solve this, we describe how you can build an HA system with two or more pairs of bridges.
 As shown in the figure below, configure the bridges to be connected in at least two pairs, so that even if there is a problem in one bridge connection, data anchoring and value transfer between chains work normally through the other bridge.

 ![](../images/sc-ha-arch.png)

 ## Prerequisites <a id="prerequisites"></a>
  - The main bridge of EN node and the subbridge pair of SCN node are connected.
+If it's not, please refer to [Baobab connection](./en-scn-connection.md)
- - This section describes how to add a bridge between Baobab and ServiceChain L2.
-In the same way, you can also set up HA by adding a bridge even between ServiceChains.
+ - This section describes how to add a bridge between Baobab and a ServiceChain.
+In the same way, you can also set up HA by adding another bridge.

-## Step 1: Add bridge between EN-SCN <a id="step-1-add-bridge-between-en-scn"></a>
+## Step 1: Add Bridge between EN-SCN <a id="step-1-add-bridge-between-en-scn"></a>

-In the previous [Baobab connection](./en-scn-connection.md), if we define the EN node and the SCN node connected by a bridge as EN-01 and SCN-L2-01, respectively, in this section, we will add a bridge between EN-02 and SCN-L2-02, which is the part marked in blue.
+In [Connecting to Baobab](./en-scn-connection.md), we assume that the EN node and the SCN node connected by a bridge as EN-01 and SCN-L2-01, respectively.
+In this section, we will add a bridge between EN-02 and SCN-L2-02, which is the part marked in blue.
 Since it follows the same procedure, we will briefly explain.

 ![](../images/sc-ha-add-bridge.png)

-After building the new EN-02 node, set `SC_MAIN_BRIDGE` to 1 in `conf/kend.conf` and restart the EN-02 node.
+After building EN-02, set `SC_MAIN_BRIDGE` to 1 in `conf/kend.conf` and restart EN-02.

 ```console
 SC_MAIN_BRIDGE=1
 ```

-Check KNI information of EN-02 node.
+Check the KNI information of EN-02 by the following command:

 ```console